 This Strawberry Crisp can be whipped up in minutes.
 It’s an easy gluten-free dessert recipe made with only 5 ingredients –strawberries, almond flour, salt, butter, and slivered almonds.
 If you’re on a Dairy-Free Diet, I also tested this recipe with palm shortening and it was delicious.

-When I was developing this Strawberry Crisp recipe I made it close to a dozen times.
+When I was developing this Strawberry Crisp recipe I made it a dozen times.
 My boys were faithful taste testers, sampling every batch.
 Often, they smothered these cute little strawberry crisps with whipped cream while still warm.
-If you can’t consume dairy you can top Strawberry Crisp with Coconut Whipped Cream.
-It’s delicious!
-You can find that recipe in Paleo Cooking from Elanas Pantry.
-All of the recipes in it are dairy-free, as well as gluten-free and grain-free.
-I worked diligently to make the recipes extremely simple, using as few ingredients as possible.
+If you can’t consume dairy you can top this paleo Strawberry Crisp with Coconut Whipped Cream.

 - Pile sliced strawberries in 5 half-cup ramekins until overflowing, and place on a baking sheet

 - Bake strawberries at 350°F for 30 minutes

 - Meanwhile, make topping in a food processor

 - Pulse almond flour, salt, and butter until pea-sized pieces of dough form

 - Remove ramekins from oven

 - Bake 20-30 minutes at 350°F, until topping is golden-brown

 - Remove from oven and serve